 Republic Commando aimed to sit alongside Halo, albeit a more tactical outing, rather than the usual Star Wars slash-’em-up.
 A ballsy move for sure.
 But why deviate from the formula when the formula is guaranteed to print money?

 The result is a game that is surprisingly enjoyable.
-Sure, it’s not for everyone, but for those looking for something a little different, Republic Commando is one of the best retro Star Wars games there is.
+Sure, it’s not for everyone, but for those looking for something a little different.
 Even if you’re playing today via PS4 or Nintendo Switch, Republic Commando is worth checking out just because of how different it is from anything else that came before it.

 Lego Star Wars: The Video Game